MiladyDeb/Poweroff-Button-on-Topbar-Rework/README.md

 # Poweroff-Button-on-Topbar-Rework

-A continuation of [the original extension](https://extensions.gnome.org/extension/2851/poweroff-button-on-topbar/) for GNOME 46.
+A continuation of [Poweroff-Button-on-Topbar Extension](https://extensions.gnome.org/extension/2851/poweroff-button-on-topbar/) for GNOME 46.

 ### I don't know if it will work in later versions.